 In my recent conversations with leaders, the topic of hiring top talent has come up consistently as a challenge.
 I keep hearing, “Recruiting great talent is getting harder and harder.”
-It’s clearly a pain point that executives are navigating.
+It’s clearly a pain point that executives are navigating, especially amid the era of The Great Resignation.

 So how can we recruit and hire great talent in this type of competitive environment?